BIBSYSDEV/nva-data-report-api/README.md

 This repository contains the NVA data report API.

-See [report types ](reportTypes.md) for a list of reports and data types.
+See [reportTypes ](reportTypes.md) for a list of reports and data types.

 ## How to run a bulk upload